raul23/web-crawler/README.rst

 =======
 ``get_physicists_urls.py``: Get list of URLs to Wikipedia pages of theoretical physicists
 -----------------------------------------------------------------------------------------
 This script is from `Exercise 1 <#get-list-of-urls-to-wikipedia-pages-of-theoretical-physicists>`_.
-It outputs a list of URLs to Wikipedia pages of theoretical physicsts that is saved as pickle file.
+It outputs a list of URLs to Wikipedia pages of theoretical physicsts that is saved as a pickle file.

 Dependencies
 ''''''''''''